Elela Information

 Airlink offers daily flights from Johannesburg and Cape Town to Maun.
 Ethiopian Airlines also flies into Maun, and there are connections with Mack Air between Kasane and Victoria Falls in Zimbabwe.

-Mack Air offers daily scheduled flights from Maun/Kasane to the Singita Airstrip.
-These are shared flights and may have stops along the way.
-Mack Air also offers private charter flights along the same route.
+Mack Air offers daily scheduled flights from Maun and Kasane to the Singita Airstrip (these are shared flights and may have stops along the way), as well as private charter options.
+Alternatively, charter flights are available through Helicopter Horizons.

 On scheduled flights, the weight of luggage is restricted to 20 kg (44 lbs) for checked and hand luggage.
 Only soft-sided luggage is permitted.